To determine the concentration of carbamazepine in the blood to establish an appropriate dose and maintain a therapeutic level

 - Red, itchy rash

-A health practitioner should be contacted immediately if someone has serious side effects, including:
+A healthcare practitioner should be contacted immediately if someone has serious side effects, including:

 - Pale skin, rapid heart rate, trouble concentrating